henilmodi/usercrudngrx/README.md

 ## Project Purpose

 This project demonstrates how to perform CRUD operations on user data using Angular and NgRx.
 It uses JSONPlaceholder as a mock API to simulate backend operations.
-The application includes features such as:
+The application includes features such as:<br>
-    - Listing users
+    - Listing users<br>
-    - Adding a new user
+    - Adding a new user<br>
-    - Updating an existing user
+    - Updating an existing user<br>
-    - Deleting a user
+    - Deleting a user<br>

 ## API